JavaFraud/JavaFraud/README.md

 Currently working on a 3D game to play on web browser !

 Beginner Blender modeler ~
+(./dance.gif)

-I like Pyton and Javascript.
+I like Pyton, Javascript and PHP.

 I run Linux Fedora 39 and I love it :>